 Executive Member – Steve Chapman

-Manager and owner of Lot 80 Wines and Tavern Steve has a welath of experience across the hospitality industry.
+General Manager and part-owner of Lot 80 Wines and Tavern, Steve is a man of few words but has a wealth of experience across the hospitality industry.

 Executive Member – Joyce Odom